trinodb/trino/docs/src/main/sphinx/develop/spi-overview.rst

 of a library that Trino uses internally.

-For an example ``pom.xml`` file, see the example HTTP connector in the ``presto-example-http`` directory in the root of the Trino source tree.
+For an example ``pom.xml`` file, see the example HTTP connector in the ``trino-example-http`` directory in the root of the Trino source tree.

 Deploying a Custom Plugin
 -------------------------